therealpurplemana/arq-ui/README.md

 # arq-ui

-This project is a simple interface for monitoring jobs executed using the [arq](https://github.com/samuelcolvin/arq) library.
+This is a fork of arq-ui to allow passing REDIS_URL including username.
 ![arq UI](./docs/screenshot1.png)

 ## Features